Curriculum Intent at The Hazeley Academy

 |Business Studies, Economics, Geography, History, Philosophy and Ethics, Travel and Tourism||Art, Catering, Dance, Drama, Design Technology, Media, Music, Textiles||P.E., Sociology, Psychology, Health and Social Care, Child Development, Wellbeing (PSHCE)|

 All year groups have time built into their tutor programme centred around Personal, Social, Moral, and Cultural education (PSHCE) via daily tutorials, weekly Assemblies, and monthly Drop Down lessons to broaden learning outside of the confines of a traditional curriculum.

 We have an on-site careers advisor who works with students across year groups in conjunction with external providers including Work Tree.
 Additionally, we offer work experience to all students in Year 10, usually in the week before October half-term.

 Enrichment activities are key to our curriculum and underpin our core purpose.
 This encompasses an extensive termly enrichment programme available to all students including traditional ‘after-school clubs’, Hazeley+ (an exciting way to develop skills and try new activities), Duke of Edinburgh’s Award, volunteering, concerts, music events, talent shows, sporting events and opportunities to participate in many of the trips we run annually.
 For further details please see the extra-curricular section of the academy website.

 Please get in touch if you require any further information about our curriculum.
-Mrs L. Baldwin, Deputy Principal for Curriculum will be happy to help answer your queries.
-Please click here for her email.
+Mr S Whitney, Assistant Principal for Curriculum will be happy to help answer your queries.